openNDS/mesh11sd/README.md

 	# Set a valid country code for all radios
 	# Defaults to DFS-ETSI if not explicitly set in wireless config
 	#
-	# If set here, will overide any setting in wireless config
+	# If set here, will override any setting in wireless config
 	#
 	# Example set to country code US:
 	#option country 'US'